-One of the weirdest things about the Mueller investigation is the selectiveness with which recusals are demanded among it’s players.
+One of the weirdest things about the Mueller investigation is the selectiveness with which recusals and conflicts of interests are demanded among it’s players.

 Take Jeff Sessions, for example.
 He had what turned out to be a fairly normal meeting with the Russian ambassador prior to the inauguration.
 That meeting had no provable connection with “Russian interference” or anything that ended up being part of the counter intel investigation that eventually morphed into the Robert Mueller investigation.
 Despite this, the cries for recusal were deafening and he quickly capitulated.

 Whether he should have or whether it was proper for him to do so without giving the President a chance to pull his nomination (he first committed to recusal during his hearings before confirmation) is an argument for another day.

 Regardless, what constitutes a conflict of interest has been somewhat of been a moving target throughout this entire ordeal.
 Since Sessions recused, we’ve run across several fairly obvious conflicts of interest which the media, Democrats, and neverTrump right apparently see no issue in.
 To even suggest them as problems is to draw ire from those who see it as sacrilege to question anything dealing with Robert Mueller’s probe.